benessilfie/essilfiequansah/README.md

 # Essilfie Ofori-Quansah, Benjamin :smile:

-Hi there, my name is Essilfie, a Software and Mobile Engineer passionate about Design, System Architecture and Public Speaking.
+Hi there, my name is Essilfie, a Software Engineer passionate about Design, System Architecture and Public Speaking.

 🎓 : Right now I'm studying Software Engineering at AltSchool Africa